 in which

-is called generalized ABG black hole metric potential with mass parameter $m$ and magnetic charge $q$ and three different dimensionless parameters $\alpha$, $\beta$ and $\gamma$ associated to nonlinear electrodynamic fields.
-By assuming $\alpha\beta\geqslant6$, $\beta\gamma\geqslant8$ and $\gamma>0$ the solution \eqref{f} reduces to regular black hole solutions \cite{9}.
-For particular choices $\alpha=3$, $\beta=4$ and $\gamma=2$ the generalized ABG metric field \eqref{f} returns to original ABG black hole solution \cite{15} and it goes to other generalized ABG black hole solutions \cite{20} by setting $\gamma=2$.
-In this work we follow a particular choice of generalized ABG black hole metric given by ref. \cite{19}, which is introduced by considering the conditions $\alpha=\frac{6}{\gamma}$ and $\beta=\frac{8}{\gamma}$ such that It is easy to check that the above metric solution reduces to the well known Reissner-Nordstr\"{o}m form of the black holes for limits $\gamma\rightarrow\infty$.
-In the subsequent section we study thermodynamics of the above mentioned black hole.
+This is called generalized ABG black hole metric potential for which $m$ is ADM mass parameter and $q$ is magnetic charge and three different dimensionless parameters $\alpha$, $\beta$ and $\gamma$ are associated to nonlinear electrodynamic fields.
+By choosing different values for these parameters one can show that the metric \eqref{f} may become non-singular or naked singular at central regions \cite{9}.
+For particular choice $(\alpha,\beta,\gamma)=(3,4,2)$ the generalized ABG metric field \eqref{f} returns to original ABG black hole solution \cite{15} and it goes to other generalized ABG black hole solutions \cite{20} by setting $\gamma=2$.
+For simplicity we set here a particular choice of the above mentioned parameters as $\alpha\gamma=6$ and $\beta\gamma=8$ for which the generalized ABG black hole metric given by ref. \cite{19} reduces to the following form.
+It is easy to check that the above metric solution reduces to the well known Reissner-Nordstr\"{o}m form $f(r)\sim1-\frac{2m}{r}+\frac{q^2}{r^2}$ for limits $\frac{r}{q}\rightarrow\infty$ and for central regions of the ABG black hole $\frac{r}{q}\to0$ we will have a flat Minkowski form for $q=2m$ and dS(AdS) $f(r)\sim1+(q-2m)(r^2/q^3)$ for $q<2m (q>2m)$ respectively.
+In other words one can infer that for particular choice $q=2m$ the ABG black hole reads to a flat Mikowski form at central regions $r<<|q|$ while it reaches to an extremal RN form at large distance $r>>|q|.$ However, by assuming that the cosmological parameter in this model is originated just from ABG magnetic charge $q$ not an AdS background which surrounds the ABG black hole, therefore we can choose components of the metric potential as follows.